Autostronomy/AutoProf/docs/getting_started.rst

 Getting Started
 ===============

 Test inline link to :py:func:`~autoprofutils.Background.Background_Mode` to see if that works.
-Also trying :func:`~autoprofutils.Background.Background_Mode` and also :meth:`~autoprofutils.Background.Background_Mode` and another :class:`~Pipeline` to see what we get.
+Also trying :func:`~autoprofutils.Background` and also :meth:`~autoprofutils.Background.Background_Mode` and another :class:`~Pipeline` to see what we get.